JereKuusela/valheim-expand_world_data/README.md

 Note: Missing vegetation are automatically added to the file.
 To disable, set `enabled` to `false` instead of removing anything.

-- prefab: Identifier of the object or name of blueprint file.
+- prefab: Id of the object or name of blueprint file.
+  - If multiple prefabs are listed, the prefab is randomly selected.
 - enabled (default: `true`): Quick way to disable this entry.
 - min (default: `1`): Minimum amount (of groups) to be placed per zone (64m x 64m).
 - max (default: `1`): Maximum amount (of groups) to be placed per zone (64m x 64m).
 If less than 1, has only a chance to appear.